-What Do You Do The Day After There’s A Mass Shooting At Your School?
+This Is What It’s Like The Day After There’s A Mass Shooting At Your School

 Later that night, the park became a vigil.
 Crosses were scattered through the field with tissue boxes placed under them as the white wood dripped with wax.
 The weather was perfect, the sky opalescent, and everything smelled so sweet in the way that only humid places can.
 Sara called the vigil “absolutely beautiful.”

-As it grew dark, and people began to light their candles — teens, kids, parents, grandparents, strangers — looked to an amphitheater straddled by palm trees as people spoke, like Fred Guttenberg, whose daughter Jamie Guttenberg was killed in the attack.
+As it grew dark, and people began to light candles, a crowd filled with teens, kids, parents, grandparents, and strangers alike looked to an amphitheater straddled by palm trees as mourners spoke.
+One of them was Fred Guttenberg, whose daughter Jamie Guttenberg was killed in the attack.
 He couldn't remember if he told his daughter "I love you" before she went to school that day.

-Young girls gasped and cried as the names of the victims of the shooting were read out loud by the senior class president.
+Young girls gasped and cried as the names of the victims of the shooting were read aloud by the senior class president.
 A boy, who had a skateboard propped under his foot, held a candle jointly with the girl next to him while she intermittently cried on his shoulder.
 A woman held up a bouquet of purple daisies.

 As white balloons floated into the sky, the vigil concluded.
-“Oh there you are,” one girl said to another one.
-The teen who had been found burst into tears, collapsing into her friend’s arms.
+“Oh there you are,” one girl said to another, who burst into tears and collapsed into her friend’s arms.

 Sara and Jared were also embracing their friends, forming a circle with their arms around one another.
-Asked what Sara planned to do after the vigil, she replied, “I don’t know what I’m supposed to do."
+Sara, asked what she planned to do after the vigil, replied, “I don’t know what I’m supposed to do."

 Latest updates on the Florida school shooting